pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 Tags serve to help you identify, group, and find objects easily, especially when you routinely deploy hundreds of machines.

 Annotations are descriptive, searchable phrases that apply only to machines.
 There are two types of annotations: static (always present in any machine state), and dynamic (only present in allocated or deployed states).
-Annotations help you identify, characterize, and inform others about your machines.
+Annotations help you identify, characterise, and inform others about your machines.

 This article will show you how to: